 Each member can have Read more [...]

-Qirqle is a new social media platform that will be launching soon in the Pioneer Valley.
-We are excited that after twenty years of study and five years of development, we are ready to launch a community platform designed to enhance our connections to each other and to our community.
+Qirqle is a new social media platform for the Pioneer Valley.
+We are excited that after twenty years of study and five years of development, we are in open beta (working but still ironing out issues) for a community platform designed to enhance our connections to each other and to our community.

 What makes this a different kind of social media platform?
 Qirqle: